clin13/pls_automation/README.md

    Extract xlwt-0.7.5.tar.gz to C:\Python27\Lib\site-packages\xlwt-0.7.5
    Open command line prompt

    [Commands]
    cd C:\Python27\Lib\site-packages\xlwt-0.7.5
    python setup.py install

+1.b - Python 3
+   Install Python 3.7 (Ex: Python 3.7.2)
+   Install xlwt - $pip install xlwt

-3. Save CompList.py and Automation.bat in any folder
+2. Save CompList.py and Automation.bat in any folder
-4. Run Automation.bat
+3. Run Automation.bat
-5. Create the following directories and files
+4. Create the following directories and files
    a.
 Root directory - Date__Component_Lists.

    b.
 There are all product folders and pls_by_lang folder.

    c.
 Server.ini are in product folder.

    d.
 Component lists are in the folder by language in product folder.

    e.
 CSV files with PLM/PLS version are in the pls_by_lang folder.

    f.
 A log file called pls.log in the root directory.

-6. An Excel file "PLM_PLS_List.xls" in the root directory.
+5. An Excel file "PLM_PLS_List.xls" in the root directory.
 Each worksheet, by language, collects PLM and PLS version by products.

 Note: